thisismattmiller/lcc-pdf-to-json/README.md

 ```
 And are organized into objects based on prefix.

-The goal of this dataset is to make it easy to place a LCC number into a course classfication catagory byeond what is available at http://id.loc.gov/authorities/classification.html
+The goal of this dataset is to make it easy to place a LCC number into a coarse classfication catagory byeond what is available at http://id.loc.gov/authorities/classification.html

 ```
 results.json         - The dataset